prof18/marcogomiero.com/content/posts/2021/kmp-fatframework-cocoa-release.md

 Today I want to share **KMP FatFramework Cocoa**, a Gradle plugin for Kotlin Multiplatform projects that generate a FatFramework for iOS targets and manages the publishing process in a CocoaPod Repository.

-The plugin is born from a set of unbundled Gradle tasks that I wrote to manage the building and the publishing process of Kotlin Multiplatform libraries for iOS that we use at [Uniwhere](https://www.uniwhere.com/).
+The plugin is born from a set of unbundled Gradle tasks that I wrote to manage the building and the publishing process of Kotlin Multiplatform libraries for iOS that we use at [Uniwhere](https://www.uniwhere.com/) and [Revelop](https://revelop.app/).
 The libraries are published in a **FatFramework** that contains the code for every required architecture (real devices use the *Arm64* architecture, while the simulator uses the host computer architecture which in most of the cases is *X64*).

 After copying and pasting the task between different projects, I thought that having them bundled into a Gradle plugin, would be a good idea.